-Join me and some fabulous travel bloggers on a European Blog Carnival.
+Join me and some fabulous travel bloggers on a European Blog Carnival, I am starting of the tour with London.

 I am starting off the tour in London, when you have already explored the well known parts of the City why not try and find something a bit different.
 There are many places in London that are not as well known as the the bigger London icons.
 So here are 10 Alternative Things to do in London